-A small Pentecostal Church rested in Barangay Igpit, Digos City in the Southern Philippines.
-This church housed 60 members every Sunday.
-It was built by Jose and Precilla Esma (picture above), who eventually hired a lady minister to pastor this congregation.
+A small Pentecostal Church lay in Barangay Igpit, Digos City, in the Southern Philippines.
+It housed 60 members every Sunday.
+It was built by Jose and Precilla Esma (picture above) and hired a lady minister to pastor this congregation.

-“We once hired a lady minister but with this El Niño affecting our crops, we cannot support here anymore and we asked her to seek another Pentecostal Church somewhere,” the Esma’s explained further.
+“And who is leading out in the worship?” the LE inquired further.
+“We once hired a lady minister but with the El Niño that affected our crops, we could no longer support her and so we asked her to seek another Pentecostal Church where she could serve,” explained the Esmas.

-After a few exchange of words and small talks, the family decided to purchase a set of Bible Story and soon after, a new friendship has begun.
+After a few exchanges of words and small sales talks, the family decided to purchase a set of Bible Story and a new friendship begun.

-“Can I come and worship with you come Sunday?” the LE asked.
+“Can I come and worship with you this Sunday?” the LE asked.

 “Of course, Yes!” they excitedly agreed!

-The LE came and worshipped with them.
+The LE came and worshiped with them.
 He was asked to deliver the sermon that very Sunday.
 Soon after, the LE’s visit became regular.